kovisoft/slimv/README.txt

 --------------------------------------------------------------------------------
 Description
 --------------------------------------------------------------------------------
 Slimv is a SWANK client for Vim, similarly to SLIME for Emacs.
-SWANK is a TCP server for Emacs, which runs a Common Lisp or Clojure REPL and provides a socket interface for evaluating, compiling, debugging, profiling lisp code.
+SWANK is a TCP server for Emacs, which runs a Common Lisp, Clojure or Scheme REPL and provides a socket interface for evaluating, compiling, debugging, profiling lisp code.
 The SWANK server is embedded in Slimv, but you can also use your own SWANK installation.

-Slimv opens the lisp or clojure REPL (Read-Eval-Print Loop) inside a Vim buffer.
+Slimv opens the lisp REPL (Read-Eval-Print Loop) inside a Vim buffer.
 Lisp commands may be entered and executed in the REPL buffer, just as in a regular REPL.

 Slimv supports SLIME's debugger, profiler, cross reference, symbol name completion functions.
 The script also has a Common Lisp Hyperspec lookup feature and it is able to lookup symbols in the Clojure API, as well as in JavaDoc.